sahthevandal/CSAwesome/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

 .. index::
    pair: double; precision format

-Although it's not on the AP exam, you can format long decimal numbers to just show 2 digits after the decimal point with the following code:
+Although it's not on the AP exam, you can format long decimal numbers to just show 2 digits after the decimal point with the following code using ``printf`` a formatted print method or ``format`` instead of ``println``.
+It takes a format string like ``%.02f`` which tells ``printf`` to print a floating point number indicated by the ``%`` with 2 digits after the decimal point.
+See https://docs.oracle.com/javase/tutorial/java/data/numberformat.html for more information.
+You can also use escape characters like ``\\n`` in the format string to do a newline.
+Try it below.

 .. activecode:: double_precision
    :language: java
    :autograde: unittest

    Run the code below to see how a decimal number can be formatted to show 2 digits after the decimal point.
+Try it with 2.0/3.
    ~~~~
    public class TestFormat
    {
        public static void main(String[] args)
        {
-           double number = 10 / 3;
+           double number = 10.0 / 3;
            System.out.println(number);
-           System.out.println(String.format("%.02f", number));
+           // format number to show 2 digits after .
+           System.out.printf("%.2f", number);
+           // format also with $ and newline
+           System.out.println("$%.2f\n", number);
+           // Print out the result of 2.0/3 formatted to show 2 digits after the decimal point.

        }
    }